Find out more about the ECE, including what the exclusion applies to, when and how to make a notification and the information we need from you.

 - an annual audit opinion, testifying that the transactions for which the service is provided comply with the limits in the exclusion

 Information provided in the notification will be displayed on the Financial Services Register.

 When and how to notify

-Service providers operating under the ECE must notify as directed.
-A service provider should read the direction in order to understand its notification obligations.
+If you’re operating under the ECE, you must notify us as directed.
+You should read the direction to understand your obligations.

-If a service provider intends to operate under the ECE on or after 13 January 2018, then the service provider must submit the notification before the commencement of the service.
+If you intend to operate under the ECE, you must submit the notification before the start of the service.

-If a service provider is ceasing to provide excluded services, they must notify us no later than 10 business days after the cessation of services.
+If you intend to stop providing excluded services, you must notify us no later than 10 business days after the services end.

 Please note that fees are payable for notifications.
-More information about the fees can be found on connect and the Fees Handbook (FEES 3 Annex 8R).
+More information can be found on Connect and in the Fees Handbook (FEES 3 Annex 8R).